 some common (la)tex errors

-introduction TeX (and LaTeX, a set of TeX macros) can produce extremely high-quality output.
+TeX (and LaTeX, a set of TeX macros) can produce extremely high-quality output.
 It is particularly strong in typesetting mathematical expressions.
 Its interpretation of most plain text is consistent with the expectations of an old-fashioned typist.
 Some differences, however, lead many writers into errors.
-Further, in order to take care of fine points, it incorporates distinctions that a typist never needed to contemplate.
+Further, to take care of fine points, it incorporates distinctions that a typist never needed to contemplate.

 All the following points are discussed in Donald E. Knuth's TeXbook (Addison-Wesley, Reading, Mass., 1984) and other books on TeX, but are overlooked more often than not by the authors of material typeset using TeX that crosses my desk.
 Most of them are, in a sense, pretty minor.
 But once you begin to notice the "errors" they will stick out like a sore thumb.